Register and insure salvage car Hawaii

 If you have a salvage vehicle that you don’t want your insurer to cart away, you can have it junked by signing it over to your county.
 A few counties have these forms online, while in some counties you’ll need to visit a satellite city hall office on Kauai or Maui to get them.

 You can also sell the vehicle to a licensed salvage yard or salvage repair shop.
 Simply pick up a salvage title in exchange for your car’s original title, registration, and license plates at your satellite city hall office.
 At this point, you can then sell it to an authorized rebuilder.

 Unlike many other states, Hawaii requires a salvage car to be rebuilt by an authorized salvage mechanic instead of allowing owners to do the work themselves.
 While this means you’ll have to relinquish control of your vehicle until finishing the work.
 When a salvage mechanic who has authority from the state of Hawaii does your work.
 This means you’ll have no problem re-registering the car once the work is complete.

 Insuring a Rebuilt Salvage Car in Hawaii

-However, if you want coverage for physical damage, such as comprehensive or collision, you’ll find most insurers aren’t interested, or they won’t be unless you submit your rebuilt vehicle to their own inspection.
+If you want coverage for physical damage, such as comprehensive or collision, you’ll find most insurers have no interest.
+Or they won’t be unless you submit your rebuilt vehicle to their own inspection.
 At the very least they’re going to want photographs of your vehicle from every angle to document any existing damage.

 Sometimes if you’re in this situation you just need to persevere.
-You will find an insurer eventually, one that’s willing to take you on as a policyholder, for at least minimal cover.
+You will find an insurer eventually, who will take you on as a policyholder, for at least minimal cover.
 If you keep trying past that for one that will offer you coverage for physical damage to your rebuilt vehicle at a price that won’t bankrupt you, you’ll likely find something as well.